Alicepinch/everything-vegan/TESTING.md

 <details><summary>As a user I would like to be able to search through all recipes.</summary>

 <br>
 When a user is on the 'Recipes' page there is a search bar at the top.
-Users are able to search for key words which will be in the recicpes Name, description or ingredients.
+Users are able to search for key words which will be in the recipes Name, description or ingredients.
 They can also reset the search bar to display all recipes again.

 ![Search Recipe](/docs/testing/user-story-gifs/search.gif)